chudur-budur/pviz-bench/gaa-solver-parallel-tchebycheff/README.md

 ### Generating reference directions

- - To generate 3112 reference directions using Das-Dennis and LHS, use `$ ./bin/genrefs.sh`
+ - To generate 5005 reference directions using Das-Dennis use `$ python3 ./bin/gen_refs.py 5005 10 das-dennis`
+ - To generate 5005 reference directions using LHS use `$ python3 ./bin/gen_refs.py 5005 10 lhcl2`
- - The generated reference directions will be saved in `data`
+ - The generated reference directions will be saved in `./data/refs-das-dennis.csv` and `./data/refs-lhcl2.csv`

-### To find 3112 solutions in serial
+### To find solutions in parallel

  - Assuming, you have access to a SLURM cluster.
- - To find solutions from Das-Dennis, use `$ sbatch bin/gaa-das-solver.sb`
- - To find solutions from LHS, use `$ sbatch bin/gaa-lhs-solver.sb`

-### To find 3112 solutions in parallel

- - Assuming, you have access to a SLURM cluster.
- - To find solutions from Das-Dennis, use `$ sbatch bin/gaa-das-parallel-solver.sb`
+ - To find solutions from Das-Dennis, use `$ sbatch bin/gaa-das-dennis.sb`
- - To find solutions from LHS, use `$ sbatch bin/gaa-lhs-parallel-solver.sb`
+ - To find solutions from LHS, use `$ sbatch bin/gaa-lhcl2.sb`

 ### Results: